davemacdo/Composition-Curriculum/Lessons (Comp III and later)/Listening Assignment.md

 ## Listening Discussion

 Each week, you will listen to a particular work (or group of works).
-Most weeks, this will be specifically assigned, but some weeks you may choose.
 See the schedule below.
 Listen to the work attentively several times.
 You may listen to any recording you like, but each prompt will provide a link to Spotify, SoundCloud, YouTube, or something similar.
-On weeks in which you are selecting your own piece, be sure to include a link to the recording you listened to if possible.
+Occasionally, you will find an extra, optional listening suggestion for added context, or because I just like the piece.

 For each discussion, *you must make at least two posts*.